ortalyarts/frontendmentor-rest-countries-api/README.md

 ### The challenge

-Users should be able to:
+Users are able to:

 - See all countries from the API on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode *(optional)*
+- Toggle the color scheme between light and dark mode

 ### Screenshot